ENK0DED/ha-veeam-br/README.md

 - Veeam Backup & Replication server with REST API enabled (Community Edition not supported)

 ## Installation

-> **Note**: The required `veeam-br` Python library is automatically installed by Home Assistant when you add this integration.
-No manual package installation is needed.

 ### HACS (Recommended)

 Have [HACS](https://hacs.xyz/) installed, this will allow you to update easily.